 The annual eBird taxonomy update IS NOW UNDERWAY.
-Work is still going in the background to update existing checklists, update maps etc., but the revised taxonomy should already appear as you enter new checklists.
-It is worth having a look at which Australian species are being treated differently with the 2016 update.
+Work is still going in the background to update existing checklists, update maps etc., but the revised taxonomy should start to appear as you enter new checklists.
+It is worth having a look at which Australian species are being treated differently with the latest 2017 update.
+NEW SPECIES […]

 The annual eBird taxonomy update IS CURRENTLY UNDERWAY (Tuesday, 15 August).
 The process will continue for at least a couple days.
 We do this once a year to reflect the most recent changes in avian taxonomy: splits, lumps, name changes, and changes in the sequence of the species lists.
 You may notice some unusual behavior with your lists and other tools (see below), but this is nothing to worry about.
 The 2017 splits and lumps will be published very soon on this page.
 We will summarize these changes in an eBird story once the taxonomy update is complete.